mcarolinag/mcarolinag.github.io/about.md

 My most recent work experience has been leading cross functional teams for the development of proposals for wastewater treatment plants.
 I developed budgets for the supply of wastewater treatment plants, responded customer questions and resourced as necessary to complete commercial offerings and provide technical support.

-I am currently in the [Metis Data science bootcamp](https://www.thisismetis.com/data-science-bootcamps).
+I am currently in the [Metis Data Science Bootcamp](https://www.thisismetis.com/data-science-bootcamps).
 I am excited about about data science and enjoying the bootcamp.
 I am very curious about the nuances and variable interactions that data may reveal.

 ### Outside Data Science